Running in Production

 suitable for production use (security leaks and performance issues).
 In addition

-which is used to add entropy to various things and
+you need to set APP_SECRET which is used to add entropy to various things and

 encrypt cookies etc. You need to make sure that that the following is set in

-your .env.local
+your .env.local:

 # https://symfony.com/doc/current/configuration.html#selecting-the-active-environment